-Stratification at the University of Maryland is grounded in the classical sociological theories, but goes beyond the original writings to contemporary theory and research.
-Our program includes special attention to questions about intersectionality in stratification systems, especially as they involve institutional, organizational and labor market dynamics, immigration and residential segregation.
-In addition, we offer a focus on the macro economy at the national and global levels.
+Social Inequality and Mobility at the University of Maryland is grounded in the classical sociological theories as well as contemporary theory and research.
+Our program includes special attention to questions about intersectionality in systems of inequality, especially as they involve institutional, organizational and labor market dynamics, health disparities, immigration, and residential segregation.

 The principal faculty active in the area include:

 - Amelia Branigan

 - Dawn Dow

 - Julia Chuang

 - Michael S. Rendall

 - Reeve Vanneman